 K9 Brick is lovingly named after fallen Auburn Police Officer Norman Philbrick, who died in the line of duty on July 7, 1949.

-“Rocky,” a black and tan German shepherd, is named in honor of Auburn Police Officer Rodney “Rocky” Bonney, who was killed in the line of duty on April 6, 1981.
-Officer Bonney’s widow, Cherrie, got to meet her husband’s namesake for the first time when Rocky was sworn-in before Auburn’s City Council, and she very proudly ‘pinned’ his badge during the ceremony.
+Rocky joined our team in 2013.
+He was a beautiful, brilliant black and tan German shepherd, and he was named in honor of APD Officer Rodney “Rocky” Bonney, who was killed in the line of duty on April 6, 1981.
+Officer Bonney’s widow, Cherrie, got to meet her husband’s namesake when Rocky was sworn-in before Auburn’s City Council, and she very proudly ‘pinned’ his badge during the ceremony.

-Rocky retired from service during a private ceremony held on December 29, 2021.
-This exceptional K9 faithfully served the citizens of Auburn as a dual-purpose narcotics/patrol dog partnered with Officer Donald Cousins.
+Rocky retired from service during a private ceremony held in December of 2021.
+This exceptional K9 faithfully served the citizens of Auburn as a dual-purpose narcotics/patrol dog.
+During his career, he was partnered with two former APD officers; first Tyler Ham, then Donald Cousins.

 End of Watch: February 1, 2023